 Yumeji Art Museum

-[Yumeji Art Museum ] Address: 2-1-32 Hama , Naka Ward , Okayama City, Okayama Prefecture
+Yumeji Art Museum : Address: 2-1-32 Hama , Naka Ward , Okayama City, Okayama Prefecture

 TEL: 086-271-1000

-Business hours: 9:00-17:00 (entry until 16:30)
+Business hours: 9:00-17:00 (last entry at 16:30)

 Parking: Available